Apr 19, 2024

 2023 Highlight - Front Row Seat To Rideau View's Billy Bunkers

-The highlight for 2023 was that I had a front-row seat to Rideau View Golf Course's bunker renovations, from the vision of consulting architect Ian Andrew to the actual implementation by NMP Golf Construction.
-Seeing the transition daily was amazing as I changed holes for my 10th season at Rideau View.
-The hard work from Gord and Greg's staff in maintaining them through the Summer months was amazing to see.
+The highlight of 2023 was having a front-row seat to Rideau View Golf Course's bunker renovations, from the vision of consulting architect Ian Andrew to the actual implementation by NMP Golf Construction.
+Seeing the transition daily as I changed holes for my 10th season at Rideau View was amazing.
+I also saw the hard work of Gord and Greg's staff in maintaining them through the Summer months.

-For those who want to get a perspective of what Billy Bunkers looks like and what they play like, go no further than down the road to the Royal Montreal Golf Club, where the Blue Course has hosted 5 RBC Canadian Opens and its second Presidents Cup in September 2024.
+For those who want to understand what Billy Bunkers looks like and what they play like, go to the Royal Montreal Golf Club, where the Blue Course has hosted 5 RBC Canadian Opens and its second Presidents Cup in September 2024.

 Enjoy my videos from the months I spend observing.